E-waste

 ALTERNATIVE OPTIONS

-Electrical items, such as applicances or vacuum cleaners, that are still in working order can also be taken to a Community Recycling Centre near you, where it can be resold for use by someone else.
+Electrical items, such as appliances or vacuum cleaners, that are still in working order can also be taken to a Community Recycling Centre near you, where it can be resold for use by someone else.
 Check Auckland Council’s How To Get Rid of Unwanted Items web page for more information on recycling options.

 WHAT IS E-WASTE?

 E-waste is a universally agreed upon term for electrical or electronic equipment that has been or will soon be thrown away.
 This includes both working and broken items.
 There are many good reasons to keep this growing waste material out of landfill, but one of the most important reasons is that these items are full of toxic chemicals that leak out from the metal components inside, once in the ground.
 New Zealand produces about 80,000 tonnes of e-waste a year, yet is reported to recycle a mere 2% of it.
-This is why your efforts, along with EcoMatters and our e-waste partners, are so important for our taioa (natural environment) and our hapori (community).
+This is why your efforts, along with EcoMatters and our e-waste partners, are so important for our taiao (natural environment) and our hapori (community).